VisionAire Vantage: Eviation EV-20 Vantage Jet

 Following the purchase of the Vantage by Eviation Jets, the proposed EV-20 was envisioned as a twin-engine design with two Williams FJ44-1AP turbofan engines, with a projected cruise speed of 424 kn at 36000 ft with an approximate range of 1300 nmi.
 In the executive configuration it would have provided room for eight passengers, or ten commuter passengers.
-It would incorporate Garmin G1000 avionics, and would be made entirely from composite materials. kBky 2006, initial review of the EV-20 design were completed and construction of a prototype aircraft was expected to begin, utilizing an outside fabricator for construction of the prototype.
+It would incorporate Garmin G1000 avionics, and would be made entirely from composite materials.
+By 2006, initial review of the EV-20 design were completed and construction of a prototype aircraft was expected to begin, utilizing an outside fabricator for construction of the prototype.

 Return to VisionAire

 The redesign of the Vantage from a single- to a twin-engine design proved troublesome; the company failed to progress with the development of the type, and in 2012 the EV-20 was repurchased by VisionAire; the aircraft's design was returned to a single-engined configuration, and VisionAire stated in early 2013 that they planned to construct the Vantage in a factory in Newton, North Carolina, with the prototype scheduled to fly in 2014.
-However, at the end of 2015 no further progress has been announced; latest update on the company's website is dated March 2013.
+In 2016 the company revealed some design changes, and that it was seeking further investment.
+However, by 2024 no further progress has been announced, and the latest version of the company's website is dated 2016.